More civilians flee east Ukraine after deadly station strike

 Russia denied it was responsible and accused Ukraine’s military of firing on the station to try to turn blame for civilian casualties on Moscow.
 A Russian Defense Ministry spokesman detailed the missile’s trajectory and Ukrainian troop positions to bolster the argument.

 Western experts and Ukrainian authorities insisted that Russia launched the weapon.
 Remnants of the rocket had the words “For the children” in Russian painted on it.
-The phrasing seemed to suggest the missile was sent to avenge the loss or subjugation of children, although its exact meaning remained unclear..
+The phrasing seemed to suggest the missile was sent to avenge the loss or subjugation of children, although its exact meaning remained unclear.

 With trains not running out of Kramatorsk on Saturday, panicked residents boarded buses or looked for other ways to get out, fearing the kind of unrelenting assaults and occupations by Russian invaders that delivered food shortages, demolished buildings and death to other cities elsewhere in Ukraine.

 “It was terrifying.
-The horror, the horror,” one resident told British broadcaster Sky, recalling the train station .
+The horror, the horror,” one resident told British broadcaster Sky, recalling the train station attack.
 “Heaven forbid, to live through this again.
 No, I don’t want to.”

 Ukraine’s state railway company said in a statement Saturday that residents of Kramatorsk and other parts of the country’s contested Donbas region could flee through other train stations.
 Deputy Prime Minister Iryna Vereshchuk said 10 evacuation corridors were planned for Saturday.